RolnickLab/SDMPartialLabels/src/models/sjsdm/README.md

 In order to run sjSDM, we prepare the environmental data in a num_sites x num_covariates matrix (`env.npy` in the script) which was created following the script in `utils.py`.

-The code the train an sjSDM on splot andrun inference in the conditioned and unconditioned case is in `sjsdm-splot.py`.
+The code the train an sjSDM on sPlotOpen and run inference in the conditioned and unconditioned case is in `sjsdm-splot.py`.